cam-peck/aws-vanity-converter/README.md

             ],

-            "Resource": <add the ARN for your lambda function here>
+            "Resource": <add the ARN for your DyamoDB table here>

         }